Charged With Consumption of Alcohol While Driving or a Passenger?

 - While the defendant was consuming an alcoholic beverage.

 The statute further provides that an open and partially consumed alcoholic beverage in the possession of the defendant gives rise to a rebuttable presumption that the defendant was consuming the alcoholic beverage.
-If you have been charged with consumption of alcohol as a driver or passenger, it is important to have a knowledgeable NJ Municipal Court Attorney by your side throughout your trial.
+If you have been charged with the consumption of alcohol as a driver or passenger, it is important to have a knowledgeable NJ Municipal Court Attorney by your side throughout your trial.

 Please call Fredrick P. Niemann Esq., an experienced Municipal Court Attorney, today toll-free at (855) 376-5291 or email him at email@example.com.
 You’ll find him non-judgmental, easy to talk to and more than willing to discuss your case.